marinarasauced/turtlebot3_logger/README.md

 # turtlebot3_logger
 ## Overview
-This package contains a ROS node for a TurtleBot3.
-It logs VICON feedback, IMU data, OpenCR Odometry, wheel velocities and torques, and control inputs.
-Data is stored in several .csv files on node shutdown.
-The target user for this repo is anyone with access to AVMI resources.
+This repo contains a ROS Noetic package for a TurtleBot3 that logs VICON feedback, IMU data, OpenCR Odometry, wheel velocities and torques, and control inputs to several .csv files on node shutdown.
+The target user for this repo is anyone with access to AVMI resources or anyone with a VICON system.
-## Setup requirements
+## Installation requirements
-- A TurtleBot3 with Ubuntu 20.04 and ROS Noetic installed
-- Access to the AVMI local WiFi network
-- An Ubuntu machine
+-A TurtleBot3 device - *if you are working on a new device, following [these steps](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/)

+## Installation instructions
+From a remote Ubuntu device, log into the TurtleBot3 using SSH.
+'''
+ssh ubuntu@{IP